google-research/google-research/coltran/README.md

 pip install -r requirements.txt
 ```

+In particular, ensure that the version of TensorFlow is >= 2.6.0

 ## Custom Colorization Script.

 A script to colorize or recolorize custom images is included at